+Table 20

 Southern Connector Extension Tolls

 by Vehicle Class

-No. of Osceola Parkway

-Axles Barrier US 192
+No. of Axles Barrier Osceola Parkway US 192

-SunPass ®
+SunPass [®]

-2 \$0.77 \$0.51
+2 \$0.79 \$0.53

-3 1.54 1.02
+3 1.58 1.06

-4 2.31 1.53
+4 2.37 1.59

-5 3.08 2.04
+5 3.16 2.12

-add'l 0.77 0.51
+add'l 0.79 0.53

 Cash

 2 \$1.00 \$0.75

 3 2.00 1.50

 4 3.00 2.25

 5 4.00 3.00

 add'l 1.00 0.75

-As shown in Table 21, the significant increase in transactions and toll revenue seen in FY 2004 are primarily due to the continued rebound in tourism following the terrorist attacks of September 11, 2001.
+As shown in Table 21, the significant increases in transactions and toll revenue seen in FY 2006 and FY 2007 are primarily due to the continued rebound in tourism following the terrorist attacks of September 11, 2001.
 The Southern Connector Extension is particularly influenced by tourists visiting various theme parks in the Orlando area.
-This rebound continued through FY 2007.
-Additionally, as previously mentioned, a toll rate increase in FY 2004 was implemented for cash customers only on the Southern Connector Extension at 25 percent, rounded to the quarter.
 The continued impact of the economic slowdown resulted in the diminished growth in traffic and the slight decline in toll revenue during FY 2008.
-In FY 2009, traffic and toll revenue continued to decline as a result of the persistent economic recession.
-In FY 2010, the facility experienced a further decline in traffic and toll revenue as a result of the continuing affects of the economic recession in the Central Florida area.
-In addition, the toll rate increase in April 2009 on OOCEA's eastern section of this facility also negatively impacted traffic.
+In FY 2009 and FY 2010, traffic and toll revenue continued to decline as a result of the persistent economic recession in the Central Florida area.
+In addition, the toll rate increase in April 2009 on CFX's eastern section of this facility also negatively impacted traffic.
 The increase in both traffic and toll revenue in FY 2011 and FY 2012 are attributed to the early signs of slow recovery following the recession.
-In FY 2013, the facility experienced a significant increase in toll revenue due to the toll rate increase.
+In FY 2013, the facility experienced a significant increase in toll revenue due to the SunPass® and cash toll rate increase.
+The significant traffic growth in FY 2014 and FY 2015 is due to the continued improvement in the economy and the resulting increase in tourists, record attendance at Central Florida attractions and new hotels in the corridor.
+This growth in traffic combined with the annual indexing of SunPass® toll rates resulted in 16 percent increase in revenue over FY 2014 which itself had strong growth over the previous year (over 10 percent).